Apply for a Refund

-The registration fees you pay are made up of several different components, as you can see on your printed receipt.
-One of them is property tax, usually called a "county fee."
+The registration fees you pay are made up of several different components.
+One of them is property tax, usually called a “county fee.”
 To apply for a refund of property taxes or fees, you must contact your local county assessor.

 The rest of the components are considered your registration fees.
 Registration fees are refundable in very limited circumstances.
 The following examples provide common circumstances under which registration fees may be refundable:

 - If you renew a vehicle that was previously sold (mistaking it for another vehicle), your refund may be approved if you provide a bill of sale which includes: the date of sale, VIN, and seller and purchaser information.
 (The date of sale must be prior to the date you renewed the vehicle.)